- What Is Iron-Deficiency Anaemia?

 - Pale or yellowish skin

-However, these symptoms are also similar to some of the symptoms you experience during pregnancy.
-You shouldn’t wait for these symptoms to see if you’re experiencing anaemia or not.
-It is recommended to have blood tests to check for low Hb in pregnancy.
-If something else is bothering you, like the fatigue you are experiencing, you should have a discussion with your doctor and let them know your health challenges for a smooth and safe pregnancy.
+Now, some of these symptoms are common during pregnancy.
+However, you shouldn’t wait for these signs of anaemia and get blood tests done to check your haemoglobin levels.
+If something else is bothering you, like the fatigue you are experiencing, you should have a discussion with your doctor and let him/her know your health challenges for a smooth and safe pregnancy.

 1. Blood Tests